Christmas, Tower

 Opening my eyes, I was startled by the darkness.
 The star that stood over our home for two nights had gone dim.
 But Joseph’s apologetic smile reflected the moonlight streaming onto the roof.

 “You looked so peaceful.
 I’m sorry to wake you, but we must flee.
 I had a dream.”
-He stood and went to wake Jesus.
+He stood and started putting his sandals on.
 “An angel told me to get up.
 He was adamant.
-Herod is going to search for our Child to kill Him.”
+Herod is searching for Jesus.
+To kill him.”

 I flew off our pallet.
 “Oh, Joseph, where can we go?”
 How could this be happening?